 Two hormonal contraceptives, Planyl and Equilibre, are sold in pharmacies nationwide.
 In order to improve the quality of family planning services, PSI/Guinea has trained pharmacists and clinical health care providers in contraceptive technology and counseling for correct contraceptive use.
 PSI/Guinea works with the Ministry of Health to ensure wide availability of contraceptives in public and private health facilities.
 In 2011, PSI/Guinea implemented community-based distribution activities to increase informed demand for reproductive health products and services in collaboration with a national NGO.
-PSI/Guinea trained 100 community-based agents and equipped them with promotional and Behavior Change Communication (BCC) support materials and products for distribution in rural areas.
-Additionally, 14 NGO workers were trained in BCC and facilitating community-based teams of agents.
+PSI/Guinea trained 100 community-based agents and equipped them with promotional and behavior change communication (BCC) support materials and products for distribution in rural areas.
+Additionally, 14 NGO workers were trained in BCC and in facilitating community-based teams of agents.

 Diarrhea Treatment: Oral Rehydration Salts (ORS) and Zinc